Frequently Asked Questions

 Q: There are TONS of free music on YouTube.
 What’s the big deal with your tiny collection?

 A: No big deal… I encourage those who need music to get it from where-ever they can.
 If you like (and want) any of my compositions, you get 1) the full music score of the composition, and 2) a variety of notation document files including a .PDF readable format, and 3) a reasonable-quality .WAV file of the performance that you don’t have to extract from a YouTube video file.
 Totally your choice.

-Q: What are the .MUSX, .MUS, .XML, .MID, .PDF files mentioned for each composition?
+Q: What are the .MUSX, .MUS, .XML, .MID, .PDF, .RPP files mentioned for the compositions?

-A: Software company MakeMusic produces ‘Finale’, a top-quality notation software for PC and Mac computers.
+A: Software company MakeMusic produces ‘Finale’, a full-featured notation software for PC and Mac computers.
 This is the tool I use in 90% of my composition efforts.
-Finale 2012 version and older saved the compositions to a .MUS file (now considered ‘legacy’). .MUSX files are saved from more recent versions of Finale. .XML files are exported from Finale in three versions: 1.1 (older), 2.0 and 3.0 (current) and are provided for use in music software other than Finale; they are a sort of transportable, sharing format. .MID files are generic MIDI sequence data files, which many music software packages can use. .PDF files are Adobe “portable document format”, which can be considered non-editable text with/or graphic documents.
+Finale 2012 version and older saved the compositions to a .MUS file (now considered ‘legacy’). .MUSX files are saved from more recent versions of Finale.
+The .XML file is exported from Finale to provided for use in music software that can read such format. .MID files are generic MIDI sequence data files, which many music software packages can use. .PDF files are Adobe “portable document format”, which can be considered non-editable text with/or graphic documents.

 Q: You say everything here is free but also say “Score parts are available for a minimal charge”.
 Free or not?